Bloomca/veles/README.md

 }
 ```

 This subscription will not cause any re-renders.
+By default, the first call will happen during the component initialization, and you can pass a second options object to alter this behaviour.
+You can either set `{ skipFirstCall: true }` to completely skip it, or you can specify to run it when the component is mounted in DOM: `{ callOnMount: true }`.

 ### Combining different states